Milford Sound from Te Anau

 Our rates change annually from 01 October, please check the booking system to confirm the rate during your travel time.

 Infant - 0-5 years inclusive

 Adult - 16 years +

-Walks (5-30 minutes in length) and scenic stops will vary each day.
+Walks (5-40 minutes in length at a leisurely pace) and scenic stops will vary each day.
 Your guide will consider the seasonal highlights, weather conditions, and motivations of the group onboard.
 Rest assured you will enjoy a day of discovery and have a unique day out to maximise your Milford Sound experience!

 1. Te Anau Downs – A photo opportunity before we leave the shores of Lake Te Anau.
 This sheltered harbour, is also where the Milford Track departs.

 2. Lake Mistletoe – This 30- minute walk allows you to explore a wetland as you walk around a small lake.

 3. Te Anau Downs Station – Deliver the mail to this historic station, we have the mail contract along the Milford Road!